Home » Enable Ultimate Performance mode in Windows 10 ( Home)

 Enable Ultimate Performance mode in Windows 10 ( Home)

 Microsoft has locked this feature to Windows 10 Pro for Workstation.
 And for home users, This Feature is hidden by default so you can’t just select it from Power Options, or from the battery slider in Windows 10.
-You can enable the Ultimate Power Plan on Windows 10 using Command Prompt tweak.
-Let’s discuss more details about Ultimate Performance mode and how to enable this Feature on Windows 10.
+You can enable the Ultimate Power Plan on Windows 10 using the Command Prompt tweak.
+Let’s discuss more details about Ultimate Performance mode and how to enable this feature on Windows 10.

 Note: This Feature is Available only for users running Windows 10 Pro, Enterprise, and Education editions only.